woshikangfei/Cargo-CarND-Capstone/README.md

 1. Blas SGEMM and cuDNN Error

 Sometimes there are Blas SGEMM Internal Error or cuDNN can not launch on my xps 9560 Ubuntu 16.04 system, but most of time there are no problem.
-These problems also disappear with repeating program again.
+These problems also disappear with restart program again.

 Qitong confirmed that there are no problem on his PC Ubuntu system.